There are so many baby lists out there. It makes it hard to know exactly what it is you need in those early newborn days.

 Tommee Tippee Perfect Prep – This is a highly regarded lifesaver for many parents as it prepares bottles at the right temperature in 2 minutes which is just what you need in the middle of the night.
-While it’s a handy product, it’s definitely a nice to have.
+While it’s a handy product, it’s definitely a nice to have and you can get by without it.
 If you have the spare cash to buy one then I recommend you do.

 Insulated bottle bag – When on the go, these are so useful for keeping your sterile water warm.

 Vacuum flask – Travelling on long journeys was sometimes a bit frantic when we weren’t sure where we could heat our next bottle.
 We ended up using this Tommee Tippee flask which kept the sterile water warm for when we were ready to use it.
 It can be used to either warm up a feed or pour water into the bottle to make up a feed.

 Powder dispenser – Useful for making up accurate powder feeds when on the go

 Bottle warmer – If you have made your bottles up in advance then this is a useful way to gently heat them up.
 This one is highly regarded.

 Hooded towel – Babies hate getting out of the bath and into the cold, which is why we used a hooded towel.
 I have the Clevamama Splash and Wrap Bath towel which buttons around my neck and ties around my back so it’s secure.
 It is perfect as it stops me from getting splashed and makes it easy when picking up the baby out of the bath and wrapping him up.
 My son is nearly 17 months old and we still use it due to it being such a good size.

 Baby bath lotion and shampoo – Look for anything that is specially made to be gentle on their skin.

 Washcloths – For washing at bath time